hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-patient-notes.md

       1. GET [base]/Patient?identifier=http://example.org/fhir/mrn\|12345

     *Implementation Notes:* Fetches a bundle containing any Patient resources matching the identifier ([how to search by token](http://hl7.org/fhir/R4/search.html#token))

-    *Implementation Notes:* Fetches a bundle of all Patient resources matching the name ([how to search by string](http://hl7.org/fhir/R4/search.html#string))

 #### Optional Search Parameters: